 This starts with your proper stance, continues with you hooking the bowstring and drawing the bow.

-When you found your anchor point and transfered the load to your back, all you need to do is to aim and then release your arrow.
+When you found your anchor point and transferred the load to your back, all you need to do is to aim and then release your arrow.

 I left out a few steps in this quick summary, but you have to reflect on all the steps of my archery training.

 Your arm has to form a straight line with the arrow and your body has to form the T shape.

 This all has to become second nature for you.

 When you practice regularly and always go through these steps in your mind, you will be able to do it without thinking much about it.